quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 Note that this is a function of particular server devices and is irrelevant to load balancers.
 As such, load balancers MAY omit this from their configuration.
-However, the remaining 6 bits in the first octet of the Connection ID are reserved to express the length of the following connection ID, not including the first octet.
+However, the remaining 5 bits in the first octet of the Connection ID are reserved to express the length of the following connection ID, not including the first octet.

-A server not using this functionality SHOULD choose the six bits so as to have no observable relationship to previous connection IDs issued for that connection.
+A server not using this functionality SHOULD choose the five bits so as to have no observable relationship to previous connection IDs issued for that connection.